brevzin/brevzin.github.io/_posts/2023-04-25-mutating-filter.md

 This [now prints](https://godbolt.org/z/We444MW8s) `(2, 4)` and then... `(6, 6)`??
 That's pretty weird!
 What happened to our two independent iterators referring to different elements?
 Suddenly `first` caught up with `next`?

 What happened here is that we changed the `4` to no longer satisfy the predicate (`is_even`).
-This means we changed its position in the filtered range - to no longer in the range.
+This means we changed its position in the filtered range - to no longer be in the range.
 Since we're lazily filtering the range, this means that when we advanced `first` (which referred to the `2`), the next even element is actually `6`.
 This now breaks `pairwise` - which promised to give us two _different_ elements.

 ## Whose fault is it?